Line 3 oil spill: Aftermath and related spills

 Following the Line 3 oil spill, the U.S. Army Corps of Engineers conducted a study of spill response management in the Mississippi River upstream of Minneapolis and Saint Paul.
 The study found that contamination of the river could create serious problems for the cities of St. Cloud and Minneapolis as they would be left without water if their river intakes were closed longer than a day.
 The study recommended the establishment of a defense network, including monitoring equipment to detect toxic spills and spill response teams for segments of the river.

 Grand Rapids was the site of another Enbridge oil spill on February 19, 2004 when the company's Line 2 pipeline was found to have leaked at least 42,000 gallons of crude oil, affecting the area's groundwater.

 In 2021, on the 30-year anniversary of the pipeline disaster, people gathered at the Prairie River for a march near the spill site.
 One protester was arrested and another 70 received citations.
-As of December 2020, Enbridge is constructing a new, larger pipeline to carry tar sands oil from Canada and replace a portion of Line 3.
+As of December 2020, Enbridge is constructing a new, larger pipeline to carry oil from Canada and replace a portion of Line 3.